 The city has a wealth of gothic and baroque architecture that perhaps inspired Dvorak and Smetana, both Prague composers.
 The included guided sightseeing features landmarks such as the Jewish Quarter, Charles Bridge, and the Old Town Square with the Astronomical Clock.
 Plenty of time for some individual exploring, or maybe just a walk along the banks of the Vltava River and then a meal at a restaurant of your choice.
 Your second day in Prague will give you a program of optional excursions or, if you prefer, the opportunity for arranging your own day with visits to places of particular personal interest.
 (B daily)

 Journey southeast by way of Brno into the new state of Slovakia for a stop in its capital, Bratislava.
 Next, cross into Hungary to reach Budapest in time to enjoy an included delicious dinner in a local restaurant.
 (B,D)

 Included sightseeing features Buda Castle, which dominates the twin cities of Buda and Pest that are separated by the broad ribbon of the Danube.
-Also see Heroes’ Square, which typifies the modern capital, the old inns and wine cellars along the riverbank, Parliament, Margaret Island, Fishermen’s Bastion, the Royal Castle, and Matthias Coronation Church.
+Also see Heroes’ Square, which typifies the modern capital, the old inns and along the riverbank, Parliament, Margaret Island, Fishermen’s Bastion, the Royal Castle, and Matthias Coronation Church.
 There’s plenty more to do and see during these two days.
 Maybe try one of the historic spas!
 Ask your Tour Director for assistance.
 (B daily)